 All students have access to academic counseling and advice throughout their career at UBIS.
 The University has a team of professionals who support each student's progress through the degree.
-Students who require help in planning their course schedules, who have specific, course-related questions, who need help in understanding the University's academic regulations, or who have any other academic-related questions have direct access to faculty and is assisted by a member in the following areas: Admissions, Student Services, the Registrar, and Academic Affairs.

-Faculty have assigned virtual office hours where students can either meet via teleconferencing software or usng the Moodle LMS communications platform to discuss academic issues or request additional clarifications on the subject matter.
+Students who require help in planning their course schedules, who have specific, course-related questions, who need help in understanding University's academic regulations, or who have any other academic-related questions have direct access to faculty and is assisted by a member in the following areas: Admissions, Student Services, the Registrar, and Academic Affairs.
+Faculty have assigned virtual office hours where students can either meet via teleconferencing software or using the Moodle LMS communications platform to discuss academic issues or request additional clarifications.